Configuring Cyberdata Devices

 Step 2: Provisioning Your Cyberdata Device

-- Make sure that your Cyberdata device is factory resetted.
+- Make sure you have done a factory reset of your Cyberdata device.
 If not, to reset the Cyberdata device press and hold the ‘Reset’ button for 5 seconds.

 - Open your browser and connect to the Cyberdata device web interface: